shirok/Gauche-tk/README.md

 Gauche-tk provides APIs corresponding to Tk commands available in Tcl/Tk 8.4 (e.g. `tk-bind` for `bind` Tk command).
 If you want to use other Tcl/Tk command, you can use `tk-call`.
-It takes a list and send it over to Tk process, then receives the result as a string.
+It takes a command and arguments, and send it over to Tk process, then receives the result as a string.

     (tk-call 'expr "3 + 4") => "7"